Allyson Gross

 Biography

 Allyson Gross is a doctoral candidate in the Rhetoric, Politics, and Culture program of the Communication Arts department at UW-Madison.
-She is the Dana-Allen Dissertation Fellow at the Institute for Research in the Humanities (2024-2025).
-Her research has been supported by the Mellon-Morgridge Fellowship, the Holtz Center for Science and Technology Studies and the Kepley Dissertation Research Grant.
+Her research has been supported by the Institute for Research in the Humanities through the Dana-Allen Dissertation Fellowship, a Mellon-Morgridge Fellowship, and the Holtz Center for Science and Technology Studies.
+Her work can be found in Rhetoric & Public AffairsJournal for the History of Rhetoric, and other venues.

 As a rhetorical critic and historian, Allyson’s research explores how and to what end individuals, collectives, and institutions imagine the future.
 Her dissertation, Of Even Vaster Promise: Material Preservation and the Rhetoric of the Future, takes up this subject by interrogating the rhetorical phenomenon of material preservation for the future.
 Through a rhetorical analysis of three case studies—mid-20th century time capsules, cryonics, and nuclear waste—her project explores how individuals and institutions preserve material artifacts as a rhetorical response to times of crisis, and in so doing, seek to persuade or speak to posterity.
 From the construction of audiences across time to the curation of a selective memory of the past, this project considers what we might learn about what is valued from the study of what and why we preserve material artifacts.